berdensj/RepuRadarPro/README.md

 ## ♿ Accessibility Features

-RepuRadarPro is designed to be accessible to all users, including those with disabilities.
+Reputation Sentinel is designed to be accessible to all users, including those with disabilities.
 The application is compliant with WCAG 2.1 AA standards and includes:

 - **Semantic HTML Structure**: Proper use of headings, landmarks, and HTML5 semantic elements
 - **Keyboard Navigation**: Full keyboard support with visible focus indicators